 Some in this latter group have gone so far as to prescribe chelation, then test the patient’s urine, stool, or hair samples to evaluate toxicity.
-This ignores the fact that a chelating agent, if it’s potent, will push toxics into the body’s elimination pathways.
+This ignores the fact that a chelating agent, if it’s potent, will push toxins into the body’s elimination pathways.
 Then, when a lab tests what’s coming through any of those pathways, urine in particular, the test results are likely to be exaggerated.
 (This seemed to be what happened with a patient of Hubbard’s featured in our original article; but in her case, her thallium counts were so high, the effects of chelation probably paled in comparison.)
 Nonetheless, these tests have been misused often enough over the years that a number of clinics and doctors have been fined or disciplined by their state medical boards.

 Given all this confusion, one can’t help but wonder what guidance government agencies offer regarding how much thallium an average person can handle.
 Unfortunately, at this point there isn’t much.

 Drinking water in the U.S. is regulated by both the U.S. Food and Drug Administration (for bottled water) and the Environmental Protection Agency (for tap water).
 And both agencies limit thallium to 2 parts per billion.
 This means that if farmers irrigate from municipal water sources, their crops will benefit from the same restrictions.
 However, a good many farmers irrigate straight out of the rivers, where all kinds of run-off accumulate—from roadways, wastewater discharges, and other farmers’ fertilizers, both organic and commercial.
-And no agency sets any numerical limits on the amount of heavy metals or other toxics that might show up in fresh vegetables.
+And no agency sets any numerical limits on the amount of heavy metals or other toxins that might show up in fresh vegetables.

-When we wrote our original story, Hubbard suspected that fertilizers might well be the source of the thallium he was finding in kale, and that it was likely similar levels of this metal existed in kale’s “cruciferous” cousins.
+When we wrote our original story, Hubbard suspected that fertilizers might well be the source of the thallium he was finding in kale, and that it was likely similar levels of this metal existed in kale’s cruciferous cousins.
 When we tried to follow this fertilizer trail to confirm Hubbard’s hunches, it led to a lot of black holes.

 Federal regulations of organic fertilizers prohibit the presence of heavy metals, but they name only a few (thallium not being one of them) and don’t specify any thresholds.
 Fertilizer producers seeking organic labels must send their products to an organic certifier or, more commonly, to the Organic Materials Research Institute (OMRI), which handles product approvals for the U.S. Department of Agriculture.
 Unfortunately, OMRI does virtually no testing of its own, relying instead on outside laboratories.
 However, when those laboratories test products, they typically look for the nutrients that farmers want—such as nitrogen, potassium, manganese, and iron—not contaminants.
-“I think they [the fertilizer companies] do mix some stuff in there to make it fit within the parameters,” says Jonathan Lee, laboratory manager for Precision Enviro-Tech in Stockton, Calif., one of the labs that does testing for OMRI.
-“I don’t think it’s 100 percent organic.”
+“I think they [the fertilizer companies] do mix some stuff in there to make it fit within the parameters,” says Jonathan Lee, laboratory manager for Precision Enviro-Tech in Stockton, CA, one of the labs that does testing for OMRI.
+“I don’t think it’s one-hundred-percent organic.”

 If there are any toxic metals in organic fertilizers, one would hope they wouldn’t travel all the way through the food system to land in our stomachs.
 An atom of thallium, for example, would have to start in some coal ash; land as fertilizer in a field of non-organic corn (which is allowed, and frequently done); get absorbed by the corn plant, and then pumped into its corn kernels; be harvested as feed corn and turned into chicken meal for Foster Farms or other poultry producers; get eaten and then pooped out by the chickens; be gathered as chicken manure to become an ingredient for organic fertilizer; then get spread on another set of fields to start the process all over again, this time for some leafy greens.